bastian-cuellar-s/Enzyme-Action-Optimizer-Extended/docs/MIGRATION_TO_LFS.md

 - Git LFS uses external storage; confirm quota on GitHub or your Git host.

 If you want us to perform the migration, confirm with: `PROCEED LFS MIGRATE`.

+Backups: CI workflows and related test/CI artifacts were removed from the active repository and saved in `docs/removed_for_no_ci/`.